Ruhullah Khan: Death

 Ruhullah Khan died around the years 1691/1692; historian Jadunath Sarkar estimated around June 1692.
 The emperor Aurangzeb personally visited Ruhullah Khan as he ailed on his deathbed.
 A primary source of Aurangzeb's reign relates an anecdote that on his deathbed, Ruhullah Khan insisted on converting from the Shi'ite faith to Sunnism; he asked emperor Aurangzeb to marry his two daughters to Sunnis, and have his last rites performed by a Sunni qazi.
 Upon the arrival of the qazi, Ruhullah Khan secretly requested that the last rites be performed by a Shia associate of his instead; this news was relayed to the emperor, who permitted this but expressed his indignation at Ruhullah Khan's deception.
+Ruhullah Khan had married a daughter of Shaista Khan Amir-ul-Umara, the governor of Bengal.
+His oldest son, Saif Ullah Khan died early.
+His second son, Ruhullah Khan II, was the superintendent of the Diwan-i-khas.
+Ruhullah Khan II died in 1704 leaving two sons: Khalilullah Khan and Itiqad Khan, and a daughter.
+His third son Bairam Khan Muhammad Baqir was given some fiefs.